 How to Become a Teacher in Las Vegas

-Las Vegas is home to the Clark County School District, the fifth-largest school district in the United States, which educates approximately 75% of K-12 students in Nevada.1 The district hires teachers who possess a Nevada teaching certificate and who can provide evidence of highly qualified status as outlined by the No Child Left Behind Act.
+Las Vegas is home to the Clark County School District (CCSD), the fifth-largest school district in the United States, which educates approximately 320,000 students.1 The district requires prospective teachers to possess a Nevada teaching certificate.
 To earn a teaching certificate in Nevada, you must possess a bachelor’s degree, complete a teacher preparation program, and pass the appropriate state exams.
 Private and charter schools in Las Vegas may have different hiring requirements and do not necessarily require teaching certification.
-The job outlook for Las Vegas teachers is projected to be stable through 2022, with most new positions becoming available at the elementary school level.2
+Continue reading to learn more about teaching opportunities in Las Vegas.

 Las Vegas School District Steps for Becoming a Teacher